All Episodes

 That's an excellent point.

-If you look around, there's not anything that you can see unless you're out in the wilderness and buttne that didn't come from oil, gas, or coal in one way or another.
+Anybody that's listening to us, if you look around, there's not anything that you can see unless you're out in the wilderness and butt-naked that didn't come from oil, gas, or coal in one way or another.

 Exactly right.